kaptnemo/study-git/readme.txt

-This is a project for study git
+This is a project for study git.
+Git is a version control system.